ArduPilot/ardupilot_wiki/common/source/docs/common-siyi-zr10-gimbal.rst

 Control and Testing
 -------------------

-See :ref:`Gimbal / Mount Controls <common-mount-targeting>` for details on how to control the gimbal using RC, GCS or Auto mode mission commands
+See :ref:`Gimbal / Mount Controls <common-mount-targeting>` and :ref:`Camera Controls <common-camera-controls>`  for details on how to control the camera and gimbal using RC, GCS or Auto mode mission commands